 I hope these new requirements don't trickle over to the device industry.
 We are not able to do the same things that have gotten pharma reps into trouble.
 Nor would we want to do so.

 Medical device manufacturers have multiple options when it comes to structuring their sales forces.
 How are medtech companies determining whether to build direct sales forces, rely on independent sales reps, or formulate some sort of hybrid approach?
 What types of factors need to be considered?

-Solem: A lot of things need to be factored in.
-One of the biggest considerationsparticularly for small manufacturers with a niche product, or even companies seeking to market a broadly appealing platform technology to medical specialists for a specific niche procedureis whether the company can afford to build the critical mass of a sales force by itself.
+Solem: Obviously, a lot of things need to be factored in.
+One of the biggest considerations—particularly for small manufacturers with a niche product, or even companies seeking to market a broadly appealing platform technology to medical specialists for a specific niche procedure—is whether the company can afford to build the critical mass of a sales force all by itself.